CatherineMorie/frontend-react-graphql-app/README.md

 ## General Info
 This project is a front-end Pokemon application that hits a GraphQL server, returning Pokemon data.
+Converted original/simplified app walkthrough on Scrimba to to be hosted on modern browsers before beginning project (see commits).
 Course: Scrimba - Build an app with React and GraphQL (https://scrimba.com/course/greactgraphql)

 ## Technologies